patricktgriffin/TIME-Seq/README.md

 After demultiplexing is done, the samples in each pool have a script written for mapping / methylation calling using the “writeScripts_analyzeTimeSeq.R” script.
 This R script uses the provided info and the sample sheet and writes 1 script for each sample in the pool.

-Bismark must be installed and added to your $PATH as an executable software. https://github.com/FelixKrueger/Bismark Bismark can also be loaded in a conda environment.
+Bismark must be installed and added to your $PATH as an executable software.
+Here is the gitbuh link: https://github.com/FelixKrueger/Bismark
+Bismark can also be loaded in a conda environment.

 The complete conda environment that I load in the pipeline is listed, which contains updated cutadpt version 3.7 and bowtie2 version 2.2.5.
 Loading these modules can be done independently, but you can also set up a conda environment as I do and just load them through conda.